pap3rhat/visualization-tools/README.md

 2. If you select the *Radial Blur Desat* shader option in the *ControlShader* script you can get the additional option to change the origin of the blur on the horizontal and on the vertical axis.
 Both values range from $0$ to $1$, $(0,0)$ representing the bottom left corner and $(1,1)$ representing the top right corner.
 The default is $(0.5, 0.5)$.
 If you are using xr this origin can be determined for each eye independently.
 3. If you select the *Radial Blur Desat* shader option in the *ControlShader* script you can get the additional option to change the scale of the radial blur.
 This value scales the vector between each pixel and the origin of the blur; hence the bigger this value, the stronger the effect.
 The minimum value is $0$, the maximum value is $10$ and the default value is $5$.

+/TODO: ggf bio stuff

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

+#### *Motion blur*
+As the name implies this effect is also a kind of a low-pass filter.
+So it "smoothes" the image by keeping its low frequencies and discarding its high frequencies.
+There are however some difference to a Box blur or a <a href="#gaussian-blur">Gaussian blur</a>. <br />
+Like the <a href="#radial-blur">radial blur</a> it smooths each pixel along an axis that is generally not the horizontal and/or vertical axis; the axis is dependent on each pixel.
+More precisely, the axis is given by the *motion vector* of each pixel.
+Broadly speaking a pixel's *motion vector* specifies the direction in which a pixel "moved" from the previous frame to the current frame; the bigger the magnitude of this vector, the more the pixel "moved".
+A more detailed description of what this motion vector exactly is, how to calculate it and an explanation on why "moved" is being used here, is given in /TODO hier einfügen wo es steht und ggf diese formulierung no ändern wenn doch ned so erklärt.

+This definition of the "smoothing axis" leads to the following observation: The more a pixel "moved" from the previous frame to the current frame (i.e. the magnitude of the corresponding motion vector is big), the blurrier it will appear in the final image.
+Hence, if both frames look exactly the same (no pixel "moved"), there will be no blur at all.

+In a vr-navigation-experiment the direction of each motion vector is dependent on the direction in which the participant moves their virtual eyes/camera.
+For example, if the participant moves their virtual eyes/camera to the right, the motion vectors will point to the left.
+So for each pixel the blur would be done with the horizontal axis as the "smoothing axis".
+More on how the motion vectors depend on the participant's movement here: /TODO zu motion field verweisen

+/TODO: irgendwie nen bspw Bild dafür machen, vermutlich aus Programm rausscreenshoten, weil von 2 bildern kann ja ned einfach präzise berechnet werden (könnte nur mit irgendwie nem OF algo, aber des is ja ned des gleiche)

+#####  *Implementation remarks*
+1. The motion vectors used in this effect are gotten from the *_CameraMotionVectorsTexture* that is provided by Unity (in order for Unity to provide this texture *DepthTextureMode.MotionVectors* has to be activated on the camera where the effect should be applied to).
+Each pixel in the texture contains the motion vector corresponding to each pixel in *_MainTex* (i.e. here: the texture that contains the color for each pixel in the current frame).
+The movement in the x-direction is given by the value of the red channel, the movement in the y-direction is given by the value of the green channel.
+The values range from $-1$ to $1$.
+Because the values tend to be very close to $0$ (not a lot of movement for each pixel), they are scaled by $\frac{1}{Time.deltaTime}$.
+2. If you select the *Motion blur* shader option in the *ControlShader* script you can get the additional option to change the kernel size.
+The bigger this value, the stronger the effect.
+The minimum value is $5$, the maximum value is $127$ and the default value is $9$.
+Only odd values change the effect.
+Only integer values are possible.
+3. If you select the *Motion blur* shader option in the *ControlShader* script you can get the additional option to change the scale of the motion blur.
+This value scales each motion; hence the bigger this value, the stronger the effect.
+The minimum value is $0$, the maximum value is $10$ and the default value is $5$.

+/TODO: ggf bio stuff

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 #### *Example images*